 Fluxfonts is only made available for Windows 10 as Microsoft’s latest version of their operating system made it significantly easier to port a POSIX oriented program to Windows APIs.
 The appearance of the Clang C compiler in Visual Studio 2017 also removed the need to dumb down the code by introducing support for C99.
 Support for older versions of Windows would simply demand too much of my time.

-There isn’t really anything new in 2.0 for users on Linux and FreeBSD except a slightly more aggressive font deletion mechanism.
+There isn’t anything new in 2.0 for users on Linux and FreeBSD except a slightly more aggressive font deletion mechanism.
 The large version number jump from 1.2 to 2.0 is purely for marketing the Windows port.